Laapsi

-Laapsi or lapsi is an Indian sweet dish made using grain flour or broken wheat and ghee, along with milk, nuts, raisins and other dried fruits.
+Laapsi or lapsi is an Indian sweet dish made using grain flour or broken wheat and ghee, along with milk, nuts, raisin and other dried fruits.
 Lapsi is commonly prepared during Hindu ceremonies and is served as a religious offering to Devtas.
 Lapsi forms an integral part of North Indian cuisine and has many variants.

 Etymology

 The name Lapsi (लप्सी) or Laapsi (लापसी) is derived from Sanskrit word Lapsikā (लप्सिका).

 History

 References to Lapsi are present in Ancient and Medieval Sanskrit literature, particularly Ayurvedic literature, Pākaśāstra texts (Hindu culinary texts) and Puranas (Hindu religious scriptures).
 Skanda Purana mentions Lapsika as a Naivedhya for Puja (Hindu ritual worship).
 Lapsi finds mention in an Ayurvedic text named Bhāvaprakāśa nighaṇṭu.
 The recipe of Lapsi is vividly described in Bhojanakutūhala, one of the important Pākaśāstra texts.
 The recipe of Lapsi in Bhojanakutūhala uses samita (refined wheat flour) as the main ingredient.
 Bhakt Surdas, a renowned Hindu saint of Bhakti tradition makes a mention of Lapsi in his Braj poetry.